 Decisions – An oil painting I made in grade 8 about how our important decisions affect our whole lives and hereafter.

-After grade 8, I moved many more schools and almost lost interest in art.
+After grade 8, I moved to many more schools and almost lost interest in art.
 I always had so many hobbies at one time so Painting got sidelined for the longest time.
 Years later in London, when I moved to an apartment, the blank white walls started getting on my nerves.
 I went and bought some paintings from a boot sale.
-However those paintings were made by strangers and I couldn’t relate to the content.
+However, those paintings were made by strangers and I couldn’t relate to the content.
 I then told myself that I can start painting again.
 That’s when I made two paintings using Acrylic paints.

 “I paint the spirit and soul of what I see” – Brian Froud

-When I made these paintings, I got amazing response from my mom, sisters, grandparents, colleagues and fiancé.
+When I made these paintings, I got an amazing response from my mom, sisters, grandparents, colleagues and fiancé.
 That’s when I was motivated to make some more.
 Soon thereafter, I got the news that my fiancé would be getting a job in Lahore.
 I then got excited to make some more pieces of art to decorate our first new room together as a couple.
 So I made the following pieces:

 I made this for Anyas room

-Faisal mosque, Islamabad
+Faisal Mosque, Islamabad

 During our honeymoon in Sri Lanka, I saw the cutest hand painted masks and elephants that stole my heart.
 They were so exuberant that I was cheerful only by looking at them.
-We went to the wood carving factory where we saw workers painting the masks and tiny elephants with vibrant colors.
+We went to the wood carving factory where we saw workers painting the masks and tiny elephants with vibrant colours.
 That’s when I decided to make at least one painting on Sri Lankan art.

-Colors of Lanka
+Colours of Lanka